 Email adp.commerce@otago.ac.nz

-Richard leads teaching and learning activities in the Business School, with a particular focus on undergraduate.
-He is involved in oversight of the regulations for papers and degrees and involved in the academic boards in the Business School and the University.
-He has an input into the student facing services the Business School and University offer.
+Lynnaire leads teaching and learning activities in the Business School, with a particular focus on undergraduate programmes.
+She is involved in oversight of the regulations for papers and degrees and involved in the academic boards in the Business School and the University.
+She also has input into the student-facing services offered by the Business School and University.

 Email richard.greatbanks@otago.ac.nz